 The Black Forest

 On the second day in Freiburg Ted and I set off for a brief foray into the Black Forest.
-The intention was to use local trains but the lines are closed for up to two years for upgrading, so we spend the morning travelling by ersatzbus – bus replacement service.
+The intention was to use local trains but the lines were closed for up to two years for upgrading, so we spent the morning travelling by ersatzbus – bus replacement service.
 The closest thing to a train on the line to Titisee today – this is at Schluchsee station.

 The plan is to travel to Seebrugg via Titisee, where we will have a break on the return journey.
 The Höllentalbahn (Hell Valley railway) parallels the road and both climb 600m in just over 25km.
 The gorge and rock formations en route are impressive and we can see plenty of work taking place on the railway line.
 As a passenger the bus journey to Titisee is fine, but I would not recommend driving.
 The road is a major federal route (Bundesstraße 31) and there are plenty of trucks thundering up the hills and round the hairpin bends.
 Drivers will be fully occupied concentrating on the road and unable to appreciate the scenery.